 LiLi USB Creator - A Windows program which let you create a bootable Live system like Ubuntu, Linux Mint, Knoppix and openSUSE for your USB thumb drives, in a very easy and convenient way.
 LiLi USB Creator does support various languages and you can boot up your desired Linux OS from CD or USB flash drive embedded under Windows thru Portable-VirtualBox but I recommend using MobaLiveCD (some lines below) which is really easier and less to download.

 MultiBootUSB - The same as LiLi but for multiple Systems and Tools, for Linux and Windows while embedded testing is done thru Qemu like MobaLiveCD do.
 Screenshots

-YUMI - The same as MultiBootUSB for Linux and Windows without emulation.
+YUMI - Like MultiBootUSB but without emulation.
+Screenshots

 LiveUSB Install - The same as LiLi for Linux and Windows without emulation.

-MobaLiveCD - A Tool for Windows to test ISO Images (Screenshot).
+MobaLiveCD - A Tool for Windows to test ISO Images and bootable USB drives.

 RMPrepUSB and Easy2Boot - The same as MultiBootUSB for Windows with emulation thru Qemu which is really easy to handle for advanced users.
 Build your pen-drive with RMPrepUSB or do it with the cmd file from _ISO\docs\Make_E2B_USB_Drive, view some screenshots below!

 Easy2Boot: Main Menu/Antivirus Bootrepair/Linux Partioning/WinPE

 RMPrepUSB and WinContig: RMPrepUSB/WinContig WinContig

-It's really important to make all ISO files contingous but you don't have to download WinContig separately, it's already bundled with RMPrepUSB!
+It's really important to make all ISO files contiguous but you don't have to download WinContig separately, it's already bundled with RMPrepUSB!